 MOAM collective 2013

-MOAM collective had no earlier editions to learn from, it was an completely new concept.
-The designers got to know each other and also the coaches were standing on unfamiliar ground.
-Slowly, the concept took shape and everybody grew together into one close group.
+MOAM collective had no earlier editions to learn from as it was a completely new concept.
+As the designers and the coaches got to know each other and formed a tight group, the concept developed and grew.

-The start-up phase took longer than expected and certain deliveries delayed the process as well.
-This resulted in a decision to not show at the Amsterdam Fashion Week.
-A hard decision as it is a great platform.
-This decision meant that we had to produce our own show.
-MOAM collective was now responsible for a complete production team.
+The start-up phase took longer than expected and this resulted in the hard decision to not show at Amsterdam Fashion Week.
+This meant that we had to produce our own catwalk show.
+MOAM collective was now responsible for the complete production of the show.
 Lights, sound, production, catering, goodie-bags, logistics, security and photographers; it all made MOAM collective an even bigger concept with an even greater impact.

-MOAM collective got even more brand awareness than expect.
-Established names cooperated for the catwalk show; the end presentation of MOAM collective.
+MOAM collective received even more brand awareness than expected.
+Established names cooperated for the MOAM collective catwalk show.
 Ellis Faas was responsible for the make-up, Hester Wernert van Mogeen for hair, EYE Amsterdam was the location, Joost van Bellen and Sander Stenger created exclusive music for the show.
 The weekly column for Vogue and the news that Inez van Lamsweerde & Vinoodh Matadin shot the campaign image with Doutzen Kroes made the expectations very high.
 Expectations that, looking back at all the feedback from press, participants, coaches, fashion industry and people involved, came true.

-All people involved worked voluntarily and had love for the concept.
-This was the only reason that this huge spectacle could take place with a small budget and financial support from Stimuleringsfonds Creative Industry, Rabobank, HTNK and The Woolmark Company.
-This support made it possible to make use of the atelier even more and so acquire the right machines, materials and supplies.
-Also academies such as the Amsterdam Fashion Institute, ArtEZ Arnhem, Koninklijke Academie van Beeldende Kunst and Academie Beeldende Kunst Maastricht supported MOAM financially and at the same time supported the future of their alumni.
+All people involved worked voluntarily because they loved the concept.
+That was the only reason that this huge spectacle could take place with a small budget and financial support from Stimuleringsfonds Creative Industry, Rabobank, HTNK and The Woolmark Company.
+Because of this support we could acquire the right machines, materials and supplies for our atelier.
+Also, academies such as the Amsterdam Fashion Institute, ArtEZ Arnhem, Koninklijke Academie van Beeldende Kunst and Academie Beeldende Kunst Maastricht supported MOAM financially and thus supported the future of their alumni.

 In conclusion, we can say that MOAM collective was a successful experiment.
 We never dared to dream of the actual accomplished results.
-MOAM had publications in all big papers such as de Telegraaf, Volkskrant and NRC; items on RTL Boulevard; a weekly column for Vogue; a campaign shot by Inez van Lamsweerde and Vinoodh Matadin with Doutzen Kroes as model; a show in EYE with more than 300 visitors and very positive feedback.
+MOAM had publications in all big newspapers such as de Telegraaf, Volkskrant and NRC; items on RTL Boulevard; a weekly column for Vogue; a campaign shot by Inez van Lamsweerde and Vinoodh Matadin modelled by Doutzen Kroes; a show at EYE with more than 300 visitors and very positive feedback.

 Without all the support and faith, MOAM collective would have never become a success.
 The sponsors, partners, coaches, press and participants contributed immensely to this project.
 The Netherlands can celebrate a new fashion collective; MOAM collective.
 Next to that, seven out of the eight designers received a job in the fashion industry.